 If you suspect that your child fits the profile, I would recommend further investigation.
 Consult your doctor regarding a possible blood test and seek expert advice from someone who knows how to correct and manage low iron levels in young children.

-Moreover, I suggest to create a ‘poo’ dairy.
+Moreover, I suggest creating a ‘poo’ dairy.
 While our children are young, communication is fairly limited.
 We need to get creative!
 Volumes are spoken by assessing bowel movement.
 As solid foods become introduced, bowels should become considerably more formed.
 Whereas, if you find that your child experiences constipation or on the contrary, their poo is runny and watery, indicates that something in the diet is most likely not agreeing with them.
 So, take action and suss it out!

 Being a parent is challenging for many reasons but not knowing how to help can be quite disheartening.
 If you suspect any of this and would like some guidance on how to improve these symptoms for your child, book in today.